 art.
-4.4 - courses taking place
+4.6 - courses taking place

 All courses mentioned in the University Course Catalogue must take place at all times.
-If fewer than ten students enrol for a course, however, the course coordinator, in consultation with the director of the educational institute and the students, may decide to offer the course in an altered form in terms of working and examination methods, or to offer an alternative course.
+If fewer than ten students enrol for a course, however, the course coordinator, in consultation with the Master's Programme Coordinator and the students, may decide to offer the course in an altered form in terms of working and examination methods, or to offer an alternative course.